mstable/MIPs/TDP/tdp-38.md

 ## Simple Summary

-[TDP 37 (Pre-approve BPT Locking & Voting for veBAL](https://forum.mstable.org/t/tdp-37-pre-approve-bpt-locking-voting-for-vebal/837)) proposed to use staked BPT (obtained from the 80/20 BAL/WETH pool) to reward BAL rewards to our own 80/20 MTA/WETH pool.
+[TDP 37 (Pre-approve BPT Locking & Voting for veBAL)](https://forum.mstable.org/t/tdp-37-pre-approve-bpt-locking-voting-for-vebal/837) proposes to use staked BPT (obtained from the 80/20 BAL/WETH pool) to reward BAL rewards to our own 80/20 MTA/WETH pool.
 This TDP38 proposes to extend the BPT staking approval to a wider array of protocols that could be built on top of the veBAL framework (i.e protocols using BPT to redirect BAL inflation rewards).

 Such protocols could be liquidity rewards redirection protocols & others exotic players using the BPT/veBAL primitive.